National Community College Hispanic Council (NCCHC) Leadership Fellows Program

 Send an email with the following documents attached to firstname.lastname@example.org

-Mail the following to Dr. Ted Martinez, Jr., Director, NCCHC Leadership Fellows Program, School of Leadership & Education Sciences, University of San Diego, 5998 Alcala Park, San Diego, CA 92110-2492
+Mail a letter to Dr. Ted Martinez, Jr., Executive Director, NCCHC Leadership Fellows Program, School of Leadership & Education Sciences, University of San Diego, 5998 Alcala Park, MRH 122B San Diego, CA 92110-2492

-Early application is advised - April 2, 2014.
-Applications will be accepted until the cohort is filled.
+Early application is advised.
+Applications will be accepted until April 2, 2015 or until the 2015 class is filled.

 Benjamin Mendoza, Program Coordinator